 There is no such thing as a small project when rethinking the heart of the home.

-Materials: green and white polyurethane lacquer with 30% gloss, elm veneer for shelf, quartzite counter and backsplash.
+Materials: solid white oak, white oak veneer in a plank effect, gray polyurethane lacquer with 30% gloss, quartzite counter and backsplash.